How to write a business plan for a craft beer bar?

 6. The operations section

-The operations of your beer bar must be presented in detail in your business plan.
+The operations of your craft beer bar must be presented in detail in your business plan.

 The first thing you should cover in this section is your staffing team, the main roles, and the overall recruitment plan to support the growth expected in your business plan.
 You should also outline the qualifications and experience necessary to fulfil each role, and how you intend to recruit (using job boards, referrals, or headhunters).